 |Volunteer Assistant Coach|

-Gillam enters the 2017-18 season as volunteer assistant coach at Georgia Southwestern while also serving as the Director of Softball for Synergy Sports Academy in Albany, Georgia.
-Gillam just finished the 2017 season in her first year as Assistant Coach under Head Coach Nicki Levering at South Georgia State College.
+Gillam enters her third season as volunteer assistant coach at Georgia Southwestern while also serving as the Director of Softball for Synergy Sports Academy in Albany, Georgia.
+Gillam finished the 2017 season in her first year as Assistant Coach under Head Coach Nicki Levering at South Georgia State College.
 Prior to South Georgia State College, Gillam served under head coach, Mike Davenport at the University of North Georgia.

 As a student assistant in 2014, Gillam helped lead UNG to Regular Season Conference Champions and Conference Champions with a Super Regional appearance (47-11).